UCC Adult Day Center

 - Human Services CNA Assistant- Assist CNA with reviewing

 health assessments with clients, set up doctor’s appointments, assist

 *Knowledge of Spanish is necessary for this position.

-Commitment: 2 - 3 hours per week throughout the semester.
+- Visit the site for 2-3 hours per week throughout the entire semester